-This may help explain, in part, the Level 2 and Level 3 attainment gaps at age 19, see Chart 03 (page 18).
+This may help explain, in part, the Level 2 and Level 3 attainment gaps at age 19.
 The gap between the proportion eligible for free school meals that achieved a Level 2 and the proportion not eligible for Free School Meals achieving a Level 2 has been smaller in England than in the three Cheshire and Warrington local authorities every year since 2004/5.
 However, in the last year for which there is data the gap narrowed for all three local authorities.
 This was the first year of examination disruption due to the pandemic.